vpaprots/HumanityCoins/README.md

 To try out the project, follow the following guide to install the perequisits: https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html

+Demo can be run with /demo/startFabric.sh script which starts up the relevant docker containers, deploys the chaincode and run an invoke method.

-Using the following tutorial it can be deployed into a chaincode development docker network: https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html
+Alternatively it can be deployed into a chaincode development docker network: https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4ade.html

 ## Replace the Terminal 2 and 3 parts with the following: